thatbrguy/Multilabel-Classification/README.md

   - `PATH_TO_h5` refers to the path of the h5 file.

 ## Using Nanonets
+This section lists out the steps involved in training a Nanonets model for Multi Label Classification.

 ### Step 1: Clone the Repo
 ```bash
 git clone https://github.com/thatbrguy/Multilabel-Classification.git